-In music, students begin to build and develop the fundamental skills of performance, composition and critical appraisal through engaging with different musical idioms in a practical format.
-Students cover a wide range of different musical styles and genres whilst also giving pupils an opportunity to develop self-reflection and interpersonal skills, using teamwork to develop their creative, artistic, social and physical traits within the music curriculum.
+Music allows students to develop and build fundamental musicianship skills of performance, composition and critical appraisal through exploration and engagement of a wide variety of musical genres within a theoretical and practical format.
+Students will cover a wide range of genres from Western Classical Traditions, to Folk music to Music for Games or Advertising, providing students with the opportunity to develop self – reflection and group skills enabling students to work in teams to develop their creative, artistic, social and physical traits within the music curriculum.

 60% coursework (2 x compositions, 2 x performances)

-The GCSE course utilises the skills developed in KS3 of performance, composition and listening & appraising to focus on two key areas – coursework and the examination.
-The coursework comprises two performances and two compositions whereas the exam will test knowledge on four areas of study and two set works.
-Students will listen to a wide range of musical genres and be able to critically appraise what they hear.
-Compositions are created based on a free choice and a brief set by the exam board and the performances will have to include one ensemble piece
+The GCSE course utilises and develops the skills from KS3 of performance, composition and listening & appraising to further focus on two key areas of the course – coursework and the examination.
+The coursework comprises two performances one Solo and one Ensemble and two compositions one Free and one set to a brief set by the exam board.
+The exam will test knowledge on four areas of study from Western Classical Traditions 1600-1900, Popular music, Traditional music and Western Classical Traditions 1900 – Onwards, alongside two set works: Mozart’s Clarinet Concerto and 3 Songs from Little Shop of Horrors.
+Students will listen to a wide range of musical genres and will develop skills that will enable them to critically appraise what they hear.

 60% coursework (performance route or composition route)